hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 <!-- Bird flocks can certainly be understood in terms of "collective
 ethology". -->
-but going even further, one can imagine a murmuration tank in the heterophenomenological arcade, simulating the "inner life" of a flock of starlings.
+but going even further, one can imagine a murmuration tank in the heterophenomenological arcade, simulating the *umwelt* of a flock of starlings.

 <!-- One can imagine designing a game which immerses humans in the
 experience of "being" a flock of birds, responding to those marks, and